-Dr. Brett Piekarski is the Chief Scientist for the Army Research Laboratory (ARL) Vehicle Technology Directorate.
-The Directorate explores basic and applied research in vehicle intelligence and autonomy, energy and propulsion, platform mechanics and aerodynamics, and multi-disciplinary unmanned aerial system design.
-He also serves as the Cooperative Agreement Manager for ARL’s Distributed and Collaborative Intelligent Systems and Technology Collaborative Research Alliance that is focused on performing fundamental science in Distributed Intelligence, Heterogeneous Group Behavior, and Resilient Tactical Behaviors for large heterogeneous teams of Soldiers and Intelligent Systems.
-He has a Bachelor’s of Science in Mechanical Engineering (ME) from the University of North Dakota, a Masters in ME from Johns Hopkins University and a Ph.D. in ME from the University of Maryland.
+Dr. Brett Piekarski is a Chief Scientist for the DEVCOM Army Research Laboratory (ARL) Computational and Information Sciences Directorate with a focus on coordinating research, programs, and infrastructure across ARL’s Autonomous Systems Enterprise.
+He is the Cooperative Agreement Manager for ARL’s Distributed and Collaborative Intelligent Systems and Technology (DCIST) Collaborative Research Alliance (CRA) that is focused on performing fundamental science in Distributed Intelligence, Heterogeneous Group Behavior, and Resilient Tactical Behaviors for large heterogeneous teams of Soldiers and Intelligent Systems.
+He also serves as a Co-Lead for the Autonomy Community of Interest Scalable Teaming of Autonomous Systems Working Group.
+He has a Bachelor’s of Science in Mechanical Engineering from the University of North Dakota, a Masters in Mechanical Engineering from Johns Hopkins University and a Ph.D. in Mechanical Engineering from the University of Maryland.

 Brian M. Sadler received the B.S. and M.S. degrees from the University of Maryland, College Park, and the PhD degree from the University of Virginia, Charlottesville, all in electrical engineering.
 He is the US Army Senior Scientist (ST) for Intelligent Systems, an IEEE Fellow, and a Fellow of the Army Research Laboratory.
 He received Best Paper Awards from the IEEE Signal Processing Society in 2006 and 2010, and is an IEEE SP Society Distinguished Lecturer for 2017-2018.
 He was an Associate Editor of the IEEE Transactions on Signal Processing, IEEE Signal Processing Letters, and EURASIP Signal Processing.
 He has been a Guest Editor for several journals, including the IEEE JSTSP, the IEEE JSAC, the IEEE SP Magazine, Autonomous Robots, and the International Journal of Robotics Research.
 His research interests include networked and autonomous intelligent systems, and information science.